homiedopie/beberlei.de/_sources/2012/08/13/oop_business_applications_entity_boundary_interactor.txt

     }

 The problem with this approach is, that you cant really unit-test these methods anymore, because the complexity of the form layer mapping cannot be mocked with this API.
+Instead your tests always need the full form layer (with validation, depending services etc.) to allow for real-world esting.
 Additionally you have to make the DataMapper throw an exception that you can catch in the controller, rendering the appropriate response.
+Using exceptions for controlling executions paths is not a very good practice though.

 Another thing that actually helped was the SensioFrameworkExtraBundle and ParamConverters.
 In my project I now have the framework building the Model